SESAR Deployment Manager - Glossary

-The Stakeholders’ Consultation Platform (SCP) is for operational stakeholders (or their duly mandated representatives), investing in current or future PCP related implementation projects and future Common Projects.
+The Stakeholders’ Consultation Process (SCP) is for operational stakeholders (or their duly mandated representatives), investing in current or future PCP related implementation projects and future Common Projects.
 The notion of “operational stakeholders” is defined in Commission Implementing Regulation (EU) No. 409/2013 and comprises civil airspace users, civil ANSPs, civil airport operators and the military.
 The purpose of the SCP is to seek stakeholders’ opinion on SESAR Deployment Manager’s proposals prior to their endorsement by SESAR Deployment Manager’s Supervisory Board and their submission for approval to the European Commission.

 SESAR Deployment Alliance